gcruzgar/un-trdiff/README.md

 ![UN_TER_PerSec](img/un_ter_wps.png)
 **Figure 4.** Correlation of TER of machine translated sentences versus words translated per second for human translation of the same sentences.

+### Time Taken - Sentence Length

+The time taken to translate a sentence is dependent on the number of words it contains (see figure 5), however, there are still great differences between equal length sentences.
+There is a 0.65 correlation between time and sentence length for French translations and 0.70 for Spanish translations for the timed sentences (around 300 sentences).
+Note that the sentences used for Spanish translation are different to those used for French, therefore there will be some differences that are not entirely due to language properties.

 ![Fr_Timed_Sentences_Time_Words](img/french_time_words.png)
 **Figure 5.** Time taken to translate a sentence against the number of words in the sentence.